browserengineering/book/book/visual-effects.md

 Color mixing means we need to think carefully about the order of operations.
-For example, consider black text on an orange background, placed semi-transparenly over a white background.[^example-1] The text is gray while the background is yellow-orange.
+For example, consider black text on an orange background, placed semi-transparenly over a white background.
+The text is gray while the background is yellow-orange.
 That's due to blending: the text and the background are both partially transparent and let through some of the underlying white: